University of Salerno, Italy

 IZA World of Labor role

-Shadow economy, informality, tax evasion, fiscal illusion, behavioral public economics
+Shadow economy, informality, tax evasion, fiscal illusion, corruption, behavioral public economics

 PhD Public Economics, University of Salerno, 2003